sagannotcarl/nnpn-static/site/content/join.md

 weight:       1
 ---

-**With an unwavering pledge to model a robust, equitable, and inclusive new play (1) ecology that reflects a broad range of aesthetics, National New Play Network has made equity, diversity, inclusion, and access strategic priorities, and is currently seeking Core Member Theaters of Color (2) and Associate Member Theaters, especially those that identify as Theaters of Color, which are like-minded, professional (3), non-profit organizations with a demonstrated commitment (4) to producing new plays.**
+**With an unwavering pledge to model a robust, equitable, and inclusive new play ecology that reflects a broad range of aesthetics, National New Play Network has made equity, diversity, inclusion, and access strategic priorities, and is currently seeking Core Member *Theaters of Color* (See definition 1 below) and Associate Member Theaters, especially those that identify as Theaters of Color, which are like-minded, *professional* (2), non-profit organizations with a *demonstrated commitment* (3) to producing *new plays* (4).**

 NNPN Member Theaters must:

 - Pay dues as mandated annually by NNPN
 - Maintain eligibility per the criteria and definitions included in this document
 - Agree to actively participate in the Network
-- Sign and stand in solidarity and action with NNPN’s anti-racism/anti-bias statement and action plan (5)
+- Sign and stand in solidarity and action with NNPN’s *anti-racism/anti-bias statement and action plan* (5)
 - Adopt an organizational anti-racism/anti-bias statement with clear objectives for its organization by no later than June 30, 2021, and share outcomes/updates with all NNPN Member Theaters annually